dthinkr/defi-tvl/framework/docs/per-protocol.md

 })
 ```

-## Debugging Purposes
+## Debugging

 The protocol name is

 ```js
 display(protocol_name)
 ```

 The protocol_data is

 ```js
 Inputs.table(protocol_data);